Read as much or as little of this as you want

 Some stones look VERY different under different lighting conditions.
 This is particularly true of items that possess chatoyance, like Pietersite/Pietercite.
 It is absolutely gorgeous but very difficult to capture in a photo.
 I try to show it under varying conditions but just know it isn't possible to take "a photo" that looks like the piece.

-Opal is another monster to photograph, especially the imitation and synthetic which is far and away the bulk of what is used.
+Opal is another monster to photograph, especially the imitation and synthetic which is 99% of what is used.
 The color that comes up in the photo can be completely different that what is seen with the naked eye.
 VERY frustrating to shoot but it explains why I may post many photos of the same thing.

 Remember, these works were not punched out by a machine, every piece is going to be at least slightly different and have it's own peculiarities or, if you must, "flaws."
 It is the nature of the beast, if that feels especially bothersome, handcrafted and handmade might not be the right choice for you.